container-hardening/site/content/post/mission.md

 many people have inspected user namespaces and the various interactions with other parts of the kernel.

-The attack surface is very large, we should split up the work and knowledge share our findings.
+The attack surface is very large, let's divide up the various subsystems and knowledge share our findings.
 We can then use this to innovate on well-informed solutions.

 # Furthering Education of Hardening Containers